 - Maintain continuous enrollment and satisfactory academic progress

 For more information check out Reconnect at a TCAT.

 For eligibility requirements and how to apply, check out Reconnect for an Associate Degree.

-Call the Tennessee Student Assistance Corporation (TSAC) help desk toll free at 1.800.342.1663 if you have questions.
+If you have questions, contact the Tennessee Student Assistance Corporation (TSAC) help desk toll free at 1.800.342.1663.

 Check with your school to learn about institutional scholarships.